wusui/llama_slobber/applications/README.md

 # LLAMA SLOBBER APPLICATIONS

 The applications in this directory are used to generate the json file and csv file information in the subdirectories here.
+Also, this directory contains the files needed to create the llama_slobber web-site.

 ## Applications